-Giacomo Puccini was born in Lucca, but he wasn’t particularly fond of city life.
-In 1891 he moved to Versilia and chose as his “buen ritiro” a village that would eventually take his name: Torre del Lago.
-Lying on the shores of Lake Massciuccoli, the town was ideal for Puccini, who loved going hunting in the swamp area, admiring the sunsets, and gazing at the Apuan Alps, which were reflected in the water.
+Giacomo Puccini was born in Lucca, but he never really liked city life.
+And so, in 1891, he moved to the Versilia, choosing Torre di Lago as his buen ritiro, a village that would eventually adopt the composer’s name in his honour.
+Located on the shores of Lake Massciuccoli, the town was perfect for Puccini, who loved hunting in the swamp, admiring the picturesque sunsets and gazing at the Apuan Alps reflected in the lake’s waters.

-For his home on the lake, Puccini chose the tower that gave the village its name and rebuilt it, creating a liberty-style villa that was finished in 1893.
-Today you can explore the rooms in the Puccini House & Museum, where the maestro composed and welcomed his friends.
-Step inside to admire the piano and the many collected photographs and letters, which were sent by major figures like Toscanini, Caruso and even Edison, all great admirers of the Lucchese composer.
+For his home on the lake, Puccini moved into the tower that gives the village its name, renovating it into a Liberty-style villa.
+Today, you can explore the home, part of the Puccini House & Museum, where the composer worked and entertained his friends.
+You can admire his piano and the many photographs and letters on display, sent to Puccini by major figures like Toscanini, Caruso and even Edison, all great admirers of the Lucca-born Maestro.

-Visiting Torre del Lago we can imagine Puccini walking in the park overlooking the lake, the splendid Villa Orlandi—home of a close friend.
-We can visualize him dreaming of his heroines, creating the characters that we loved so much, from Tosca to Madame Butterfly, all right here, where he breathed in the peace and beauty of his timeless surroundings.
+When visiting Torre del Lago, it’s easy to imagine Puccini walking through the lake-side park and the splendid Villa Orlandi, the home of a close friend.
+We can see him dreaming of his heroines, creating the characters that we’ve come to love, from Tosca to Madame Butterfly, all right here, where he breathed in the peace and beauty of his timeless surroundings.